-The HBS consists of quarterly interviewing households in Tbilisi and 11 Regions of Georgia.
+The HBS consists of quarterly interviewing households in Tbilisi and 10 Regions of Georgia.

 The sample size allows generalization of the findings with satisfactory statistical precision not only on the national level but also on the level of the sampled regions.
-The sample contains about 3,300 addresses each year.
-However, from the 2nd quarter of 2008, the Department of Statistics doubled sampling size up to 7,000 households.
+The sample contains about 3,384 addresses each year.
+However, from the 2017, the Department of Statistics has changed sampling design and increased sampling size up to 3,504 households.
 Besides, minor changes to the existing survey instrument (shinda 04) were incorporated by the GeoStat in 2010.
 These changes were taken into consideration during restructuring the database.

 Rotation